alphagov/govuk-rfcs/rfc-178-update-asset-lifecycle-via-publishing-api.md

 }
 ```

-Asset Manager's ID for the asset is part of the attachment URL, but we MAY provide it as a separate field so that Asset Manager can easily perform a lookup for the correct asset.
+Asset Manager's ID for the asset is part of the attachment URL (except for in some legacy Whitehall assets), but we MAY provide it as a separate field so that Asset Manager can easily perform a lookup for the correct asset.
+[Work has already started to do that in Whitehall](https://github.com/alphagov/whitehall/pull/9641).
+If there are any assets that only have a legacy Whitehall ID, we MUST ensure that those assets receive a new ID as well.
 We MUST add a deletion marker and the replacement ID (if replaced) to the attachment data to allow Asset Manager to make the correct state adjustments for attachment assets.
 Deleted and replaced attachments MUST be filtered out of the data sent to content store.

 Images look like this: